solanki-ravi/gpt2-hpc-demo/README.md

-# Small GPT-2 model training on GCP HPC Cluster using DeepSpeed DDP and Slurm controller.
+# Small GPT-2 model training on GCP HPC Cluster using DeepSpeed and Slurm controller.

 ## Architecture